upphiminn/jHC/README.md

 The distance functions available are: **'EUCLIDEAN', 'HAVERSINE'** (for GPS data), **'MANHATTAN'**.
 The linkages implemented are **'AVERAGE', 'COMPLETE'** and **'SINGLE'**.
 Additionally you can provide your own distance function, which must accept at least two parameters (the two points), and then pass it to the *distance* method as its parameter.
 The next step is to simply run the clustering algorithm.

-		// This will run the aglorithm and return the resulting hierarchy tree. var hierarchy_tree = hc();The end root node is wrapped in an array and returned.
+		// This will run the aglorithm and return the resulting hierarchy tree. var hierarchy_tree = hc();###Result FormatThe end root node is wrapped in an array and returned.
 The resulting clustering hierarchy has the following format:

 	[{ children: [ // the two children of the root hierarchy node.
 					{ children : [{ //leaf node